 The Danish patent system contains procedures for modifying, re-examining or revoking already registered patents.
 It is possible to file objections for granting a patent and request re-examination of a registered patent.
-This is done by filing the objection and filing the request to the Danish Patent and Trademark Authorities.
+This is done by filing the objection and filing the request to the Patent and Trademark Authorities.
 The Authorities can either partially invalidate the patent or revoke it.
-The Maritime and Commercial Court can decide whether or not a patent claim should be amended, but they are primarily reluctant on this matter.
+The Maritime and Commercial Court can decide whether a patent claim should be amended, but they are primarily reluctant on this matter.

-A judgment by the Maritime and Commercial Court on a patent case can be appealed to the Danish Supreme Court or an appellate court.
-The judgment by the Danish Supreme Court is final and cannot be appealed.
+A judgment by the Maritime and Commercial Court on a patent case can be appealed to the Supreme Court or an appellate court.
+The judgment by the Supreme Court is final and cannot be appealed.

 The year in review